Prdevoney/COP-3402-project/Homework_Four/readme.txt

 2. Open a command prompt to that directory
 3. To compile type: gcc hw4compiler.c
 4. Hit enter
-5. To run in Eustis type: ./a.out input.txt
+5. To run in Eustis type: ./a.out correctinput.txt
 6. Hit Enter
 7. The output of the hw4compiler.c will be shown in the terminal for that input
 8. An output file name elf.txt will also be created with executable code for the Virtual Machine